-Removing cigarette odours from the carpet is not as hard as getting them out of your walls, however if you are trying to clean them yourself without a steam cleaner it may require several attempts at shampooing the carpets before the smell will be completely removed.
-The PowAir Spray is also a good weapon in removing the smells from the carpet, spraying the PowAir directly into the carpet allows the PowAir molecules to react with the odour molecules to render them null and inert.
+Removing cigarette odours from the carpet is not as hard as getting them out of your walls.
+However if you are trying to clean them yourself without a steam cleaner, it may require several attempts at shampooing the carpets before the smell will be completely removed.
+The PowAir Spray is also a good weapon in removing the smells from the carpet.
+Spraying our odour neutraliser spray directly into the carpet allows the molecules to react with the odour molecules to render them null and inert.

 Cleaning your home without Using professionals

 Cleaning a smokers house without the use of professionals is very hard work and you should be prepared for some back breaking labour in order to get rid of the yellow stains throughout the house.